ultralytics/ultralytics/docs/en/help/minimum_reproducible_example.md

 # Creating a Minimum Reproducible Example for Bug Reports in Ultralytics YOLO Repositories

-When submitting a bug report for [Ultralytics](https://ultralytics.com) [YOLO](https://github.com/ultralytics) repositories, it's essential to provide a [minimum reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) (MRE).
+When submitting a bug report for [Ultralytics](https://ultralytics.com) [YOLO](https://github.com/ultralytics) repositories, it's essential to provide a [Minimum Reproducible Example (MRE)](https://stackoverflow.com/help/minimal-reproducible-example).
 An MRE is a small, self-contained piece of code that demonstrates the problem you're experiencing.
 Providing an MRE helps maintainers and contributors understand the issue and work on a fix more efficiently.
 This guide explains how to create an MRE when submitting bug reports to Ultralytics YOLO repositories.

 ## 1. Isolate the Problem

 The first step in creating an MRE is to isolate the problem.
-This means removing any unnecessary code or dependencies that are not directly related to the issue.
-Focus on the specific part of the code that is causing the problem and remove any irrelevant code.
+Remove any unnecessary code or dependencies that are not directly related to the issue.
+Focus on the specific part of the code that is causing the problem and eliminate any irrelevant sections.

 ## 2. Use Public Models and Datasets